Live News Articles Safety Guide Register Now ▶

 Can OKX's regulatory status affect access to DeFi protocols through its wallet?

 Yes.
-OKX holds regulatory licenses in the UAE, and MiCA-compliant registrations in select EU markets, among others.
+OKX holds regulatory licenses in the UAE and MiCA-compliant registrations in select EU markets, among others.
 Regulated status means OKX can be compelled by authorities to restrict access to specific protocols or assets.
 Fully on-chain DeFi does not carry this counterparty risk by design, though it carries others.